 School Mascot: Eagles

 School Colors: Maroon and White

-Northlake elementary was constructed in 1975.
+Construction began for Northlake Elementary in 1974.
 It was not fully constructed for student use for the 1975-1976 school year, so students were temporarily placed at Webb Middle School until the beginning of the second semester.
 The name “Northlake” is derived from the geographical position of this community, north of Lake Ray Hubbard.
 The first principal of the school was Mr. Herman Salter.
 Dr. Kathy Metzinger was our principal for 24 years and now Mr. Jake Shirley is our current principal.
-The initial mascot was “the knight”; we are now proudly known as Northlake Eagles.
+The initial mascot was “the knight”; we now proudly fly in maroon and white as Northlake Eagles.